SherllyNeo/better_flashcards/README.md

 If you get something incorrect, it will reset it to be asked again immedately.

-Each deck is a subdirectory in the $HOME/.local/share/flashcards directory.
+Each deck is a file in the $HOME/.local/share/flashcards directory.

-The deck folder name is what shows up in the app.
-Inside are several textfiles for each question.
-They have the json structure
+They have a csv structure
-{
-"prompt":,
-"answer":,
-"lastseen":,
-"delay":,
-}
+prompt,answer,lastseen,delay

 for example
-{
-"prompt":"When was the moonlanding?",
+When was the moonlanding?,1959,2022-04-13,2
-"answer":"1959",
-"lastseen":"2022-04-13",
-"delay":"2",
-}

 these will be used in the obvious manner.